 There are a number of extremely talented students and researchers in Professor Geiger’s research group.
 Comprised of 17 different nationalities, the team is taking a holistic approach to studying carbonate reservoirs.
 They focus on the minute details – such as the study of how fluids and minerals interact with each other within a single pore of a carbonate rock – and on the big picture, whereby they predict how fluids travel across many kilometres in the reservoir as a whole.
 They also draw on knowledge and innovations from other disciplines, including geology, engineering, physics, mathematics and material science.

 “We like to refer to ourselves as ‘carbonate reservoir scientists’ who try to break down traditional silos,” he explains.
 “For instance, we are currently combining 3D printing with lab experiments and simulations to provide fundamental new insights into how oil, gas and water flow in carbonate rocks.”

 The team’s multidimensional approach to studying carbonate reservoirs has led to some fascinating discoveries to date.
-They have developed new models that can more accurately predict how fluids flow through carbonate rocks that contain fractures and they have found out more about how oil and water displace each other within the pores of a carbonate rock.
-Excitingly, their analysis of data from carbonate reservoirs has often enabled oil companies to revise production strategies and more accurately estimate the amount of oil still located in the reservoirs.
+They have developed new models that can more accurately predict how fluids flow through carbonate rocks that contain fractures and they have found out more about how two immiscible fluid phases displace each other within the pores of a carbonate rock.
+Excitingly, their analysis of data from carbonate reservoirs and the new technologies developed in the group have often enabled energy companies to revise production strategies.

 “But with each new discovery, as exciting as it may be, we also learn how much we still need to discover – our journey is far from over!”
 Professor Geiger says.